 Niagara Falls, Ontario: This beautiful area of Ontario offers access to a variety of natural waterfalls and museums, ensuring local retirees never run out of activities or scenery to enjoy.

-Victoria, British Columbia: This city is located on Vancouver Island, a place known for its architecture and boating culture.
-It has a laid-back, village-like atmosphere.
+Victoria, British Columbia: This city is located on Vancouver Island, a place known for its outdoorsy culture.
+It has a laid-back, village-like atmosphere, with big-city amenities, and is a ferry ride away from Seattle and Vancouver.

-Ottawa, Ontario: Ottawa is located in Ontario and is in a prime location for accessing healthcare and other important amenities.
-It is known for its more affordable housing opportunities and range of history museums to explore.
+Ottawa, Ontario: Ottawa is located in Ontario, and is in a prime location for accessing healthcare and other important amenities.
+It is known for its more affordable housing opportunities and a range of museums to explore.

 Calgary, Alberta: Recently listed by The Economist as one of the top five most livable cities on the planet, Calgary is a vibrant and culturally exciting place to settle for your retirement.
 There are several great retirement communities in the city.